Store your tubers for the winter

 Sand

-Sand can be a product to use.On the other hand, it is heavy to handle and can promote rapid germination in the spring
+Sand may be a product to use.
+On the other hand, it is heavy to handle and can promote rapid germination in spring.

-Storage Technique
+Storage technology

 After choosing your product, you can insulate the bottom of the box with a good layer and place your tubers without them touching each other.
-If the box allows, lay a new layer of insulation and a new row of tubercles.
+If the box allows, lay down a new layer of insulation and a new row of tubers.
 When your container is full, carefully cover your tubers.

 Plastic wrap technique